World Dai Star: Sirius

 Yae is an 11-year-old fifth grade elementary school student.
 She is an angel-like girl who treats everyone politely.
 Despite her age, Yae boasts overwhelming acting ability that allows her to dominate the stage in an instant, and is currently said to be the only Dai Star candidate in Sirius.
-On top of that, she is still a mass of improvement power and stoic when it comes to acting.
+Going on top of that, she is still a mass of improvement power and stoic when it comes to acting.